Rapptz/discord.py/docs/guide/interactions/checks.rst

 Role Checks
 ------------

-These checks allow a simple way to ensure that the user triggering a command has a role, or any role from a set of roles.
+These checks ensure that the user triggering a command has a role, or any role from a set of roles.

 .. code-block:: python3
     :emphasize-lines: 2,7